likehopper/redmine_sla/doc/EXAMPLE-01.md

 Outside these hours, or during the defined vacation days, the calculation of times will be suspended.
 The delay will be calculated as long as the issue is in the « new » status during the working hours above.

-In the projects, we will apply this SLA to the tracker « Support request » :
+In the projects, we will apply this SLA to the tracker « Support » :

-**LEVEL TMA tracker_support_requets**
+**Level Support Tracker**
 | Issue priorities / SLA Levels | Response time |
 |-------------------------------|---------------|
 | Minor                         |      24h      |